JastinXyz/whatscode.js/README.md

 npm install whatscode.js
 ```

-or install it from Github for more features, some bug fixes, and mybe theres some bugs too.
+or install it from Github for more new features, some bug fixes, and mybe theres some bugs too.

 ```bash
 npm i github:JastinXyz/whatscode.js